 7. Don’t decorate with edible decorations

 Don’t decorate with edible decorations even if you’re placing them out of reach.
-Edible decorations like popcorn garlands etc. can encourage dogs to jump and climb to get tasty snacks.
-Plus, if these decorations are threaded, the thread can cause internal complications when ingested.
+Edible decorations like popcorn garlands, etc. can encourage dogs to jump and climb to get tasty snacks.
+Plus, if these decorations are threaded, the thread can cause internal complications when ingested and cause stomach upset in dogs.

 8. Consider not decorating the bottom section of the tree